 When I first started Lines and Colors back in 2005, I actually wondered if I might run out of artists I admire to write about.
-Some fourteen years and several thousand posts later, my list of potential subjects is longer than the lost of those I’ve covered.
+Some fourteen years and several thousand posts later, my list of potential subjects is longer than the list of those I’ve covered.

 There are some artists, however, who are among my very favorites, that I have not yet covered.
 In the case of N. C. Wyeth, I’ve allowed myself to be intimidated by the task of conveying my respect and and enthusiasm for his work, and I’m remiss in not getting to this post sooner.